iter-tools/iter-tools/README.md

 ```

 ## async-fork
 Same as fork but works on both sync and async iterables.
+Note: it returns an iterable of asyncIterables.

 ## partition
 Takes a condition function and an iterable, divides the iterable into 2, one contains items that satisfy the condition function, one contains item that don't.